victoras/magazine-lites/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Magazine Lite is a dynamic and visually stunning Free WordPress Theme specially designed for Magazines, Blogs, Fashion & Lifestyle Blogs.
+Magazine Lites is a dynamic and visually stunning Free WordPress Theme specially designed for Magazines, Blogs, Fashion & Lifestyle Blogs.
 The theme is easy to set up and customize, you need just a few clicks, and you can entirely change the look of the website!

 == Description ==
-Magazine Lite is a dynamic and visually stunning Free WordPress Theme specially designed for Magazines, Blogs, Fashion & Lifestyle Blogs.
+Magazine Lites is a dynamic and visually stunning Free WordPress Theme specially designed for Magazines, Blogs, Fashion & Lifestyle Blogs.
 The theme is easy to set up and customize, you need just a few clicks, and you can entirely change the look of the website!

 == Frequently Asked Questions ==